voteamerica/backend/docker/README.md

 ## Development enviroments

+Carpool-vote is spread across two repos, one for front-end the other for backend.
+Although some setups below use only one, mostly it is necessary to have both installed on your development machine.

 #### Create the necessary local setup
 **IMPORTANT:**
 1) It is best to clone from a fork of the carpoolvote repo's rather than directly.
 Use the commands below with your own forked repo in place of the carpoolvote repo's.